-Ensure the water system, including the water heater and pump, is drained completely.
-If the system was filled with nontoxic antifreeze before storage, drain

-- it following the instructions provided previously. - 2.
-Close all faucets. - 3.
-Prepare a chlorine sanitizing solution: in a container with 1 gallon of fresh water, mix 1/4 cup of Clorox® or Purex® regular unscented household bleach (5% sodium hypochlorite solution) for each 15 gallons of water tank(s) capacity.
+- Ensure the water system, including the water heater and pump, is drained completely.
+If the system was filled with nontoxic antifreeze before storage, drain it following the instructions provided previously. - 2.
+Close all faucets. - Prepare a chlorine sanitizing solution of 1/4 cup of Clorox® or Purex® regular unscented household bleach (5% sodium hypochlorite solution) for each 15 gallons of water tank(s) capacity.

 Tank capacity vs. cups of bleach

 Water Tank Capacity Cups of Bleach

-15 Gal 1/4 Cup
+15 gallons 1/4 cup

-30 Gal 1/2 Cup
+30 gallons 1/2 cup

-45 Gal 3/4 Cup
+45 gallons 3/4 cup

-60 Gal 1 Cup
+60 gallons 1 cup

-75 Gal 1-1/4 Cups
+75 gallons 1-1/4 cups

-90 Gal 1-1/2 Cups
+90 gallons 1-1/2 cups

-105 Gal 1-3/4 Cups
+105 gallons 1-3/4 cups

-120 Gal 2 Cups
+120 gallons 2 cups

-135 Gal 2-1/4 Cups
+135 gallons 2-1/4 cups

-150 Gal 2-1/2 Cups
+150 gallons 2-1/2 cups

-- 4. Fill the freshwater tank(s) halfway with clean, fresh water. - Pour the sanitizing solution into the water tank(s) through the deck WATER fill fitting. - Fill the freshwater tank(s) with clean, fresh water using the deck fill fitting labeled WATER.
-The tank(s) should be filled until water runs out of the vent located on the hull side just below the fill. - Switch ON the freshwater pump breaker(s). - At each faucet, run about 1/2 gallon of water out of each tap (hot and cold), then close the tap.
-You should be able to smell chlorine out of each tap. - Switch OFF the FRESH WATER PUMP breaker(s) on the DC distribution panel, located in the head compartment electrical cabinet.
+- 4. Fill the freshwater tank(s) halfway with clean, fresh water. - 5.
+Pour the bleach into the water tank(s) through the deck WATER fill fitting. - Fill the freshwater tank(s) with clean, fresh water using the deck fill fitting labeled WATER.
+The tank(s) should be filled until water runs out of the vent located on the hull side just below the fill. - 7.
+Switch ON the FRESH WATER PUMP

-- 10. Allow the chlorine sanitizing solution to sit in the system for three (3) hours.
+- breaker(s). - 8.
+At each faucet, run about 1/2 gallon of water out of each tap (hot and cold), then close the tap.
+You should be able to smell chlorine out of each tap. - Switch OFF the FRESH WATER PUMP breaker(s) on the DC distribution panel, located in the port companionway upper electrical cabinet. - 10.
+Allow the chlorine sanitizing solution to sit in the system for three (3) hours.
 A shorter time period will require a greater concentration of chlorine sanitizing solution to disinfect the water system. - 11.
 Switch ON the FRESH WATER PUMP breaker(s). - 12.
 Drain the chlorine sanitizing solution: open all faucets (hot & cold), set single faucets to the warm position, and empty the water tank(s).
 Ensure the water system, including the water heater and pump, is drained completely.
 When the water tank(s) is empty turn the pump breaker(s) OFF. - 13.
-Fill the freshwater tank(s) with clean, fresh water (see step 6).
-The tank(s) should be filled until water runs out of the vent. - 14.
+Fill the freshwater tank(s) with clean, fresh water using the deck fill fitting labeled WATER.
+The tank(s) should be filled until water runs out of the vent located on the hull side just below the fill. - 14.
 Keeping all faucets open, switch ON the FRESH WATER pump breaker(s) and empty the water tank(s).
 When the water tank(s) is empty turn the pump breaker(s) OFF. - 15.
 Fill the tanks again, until water runs out of the vent.
-Switch ON the FRESH WA-TER pump breaker and empty the tanks.
+Switch ON the FRESH WATER pump breaker and empty the tanks.
 Switch the breaker OFF. - 16.
 Final fill: Fill the freshwater tank(s) with clean, fresh water.
 The tank(s) should be filled until water runs out of the vent on the hull side just below the WATER fill. - 17.
 Switch ON the FRESH WATER PUMP breaker(s) and open all faucets.
 When a smooth flow of water is observed from each hot and cold tap, close the faucet.
 When all faucets are closed, the pump(s) will shut off as the system pressure increases.
 Any air should now be purged from the system.